 Close to Vrsic summit is the view point to Ajdovaska deklica which is a natural carved face of a maiden in the rock.
 From the pass the trail descends to Soca Source.
-We managed to get lost on this trail, ignoring a red arrow which pointed to a small path turning left and descending down.
-We continued forward on the track which did not take us anywhere.
-We returned back to find 2 cyclists who advised us to take the left path.
+We got lost on this trail, ignoring a red arrow which pointed to a small path turning left and descending down.
+Eventually we returned back and took to the right trail.
 Running late we missed the detour to the Soca Source and went directly to Trenta.

 Stage 24 Trenta to Bovec